 It’s a legitimate justification these days.
 Make full use of it.
 There is a solid cash crunch and it’s going to be a while until it gets better, best to spread the word first about having a modest wedding and then plan after.
 We know, You’ve all been thinking about this!

 7. Send beautiful gifts announcing the marriage along with a sweet note.

 Endorsed by celebrities too, it’s a great gesture in itself.
 Everyone understands that it isn’t practical to call the whole Janta, even though you’d love to celebrate with them.
 Send a card that communicates that you are getting married and add a little present along with it.
 They’ll be overwhelmed and forget about the invite and hopefully not pay attention to the fact that they have been politely asked to sit this one out.

 8. Invite people digitally, not everyone’s on the world wide web.

 We can’t imagine the old folks to be active on the internet, can we?
 Nor does everyone have a valid email address and time to check each and every mail.
 At least, from your side, you did send the invites to them.
 The time and age for calling and getting RSVPs are a bit old.
 Let’s use technology, and hope a recipient is a lazy person who would never expect an invite digitally.

 9. Be honest with your family members!

-We know, the list of extended family doesn’t end.
+We know, the list of extended families doesn’t end.
 But, it isn’t practical to call each one of them to one wedding.
 The best way to deal with this is having an honest conversation with them about it and insisting on making sure that at least one couple that represents the family comes to be part of the celebrations.
-Toughest one to crack because, there is no way these people can miss little pappu’s big wedding day, haina?
+Toughest one to crack because, there is no way these people can miss little Pappu’s big wedding day, haina?